Four Books and Five Classics: List

 A historical record of the State of Lu, Confucius's native state, 722–481 BC attributed to Confucius.

 The Classic of Music is sometimes considered the sixth classic but was lost.

 Up to the Western Han, authors would typically list the Classics in the order Poems-Documents-Rituals-Changes-Spring and Autumn.
 However, from the Eastern Han the default order instead became Changes-Documents-Poems-Rituals-Spring and Autumn.

-Authors and editors of later eras have also appropriated the terms "Book" and "Classic" and applied them ironically to compendia focused on patently low-brow subject matter.
+Authors and editors of later eras have also appropriated the terms "Book" and "Classic" and applied them ironically to compendia focused on patently crude or uncouth subject matter.
 Examples include the Classic of Whoring (Piaojing 嫖經) and Zhang Yingyu's A New Book for Foiling Swindles (Dupian Xinshu 杜騙新書, ca. 1617), which is known colloquially as The Book of Swindles or The Classic of Swindles.